deficollective/defiscan/src/content/protocols/ethena/usde.md

 # Dependencies

 `USDe` is only slightly overcollateralized and relies on various strategies to maintain stability and peg to the US-Dollar.
 The strategies rely on various counterparties to function correctly.
 If any of the counterparties fail, the solvency of the protocol is at risk.
-Ethena has a [Reserve Fund](#security-council) to provide a buffer in case of negative performance of the diversified yield strategy.
-Ethena employs diversification within each strategy by relying on various counterparties (various CEXs, different Custodians, diverse centralized Stablecoins and LSTs), as well as diversify in different strategies (short futures, staking yield, long spot).
+Ethena has a [Reserve Fund](#security-council) to provide a buffer in case of negative performance of the diversified yield strategies.
+Ethena employs diversification within each strategy by relying on various counterparties as well as diversify in different strategies.
+The following paragraphs go into more detail.

 ## CEXs